llm-edge/hal-9100/README.md

 - You want to increase customization (e.g. use your own models, extend the API, etc.)
 - You work in a data-sensitive environment (healthcare, home AI assistant, military, law, etc.)
 - Your product does have poor internet access (military, extreme environment, etc.)
-- You want to automate your home and run everything on a Raspberry PI

 ## 🚀 Deployment